DigitalPublishingToolkit/Money-Lab-Reader/docs/6_2-Ridgway.md

 the collective returns are delivered, they publish on open data journalism sites, or through partners.[^37] Comments from users are encouraged and are available.
-However, like other online economies, the most successful projects go hand in hand with a strong reputational economy through social media.
+However, like other online economies, the most successful projects go hand-in-hand with a strong reputational economy through social media.
 The trust that is acquired in digital reputation through crowdfunding enables other people to support others’ projects and builds up the collective return.